fasiha/ebisu/README.md

 ebisu.Model.from_json(ebisu.initModel(24, 6, 2, 1).to_json())
 ```

 It's expected that apps using Ebisu will save the serialized JSON to a database.
-The model contains all historic quiz information and numbers describing the probabilistic state. `Model.pred` has a two useful keys that will be useful for quiz apps directly:
+The model contains all historic quiz information and numbers describing the probabilistic configuration.
-- `Model.pred.lastEncounterMs`: a timestamp (milliseconds in Unix epoch) of when the student last encountered this quiz;
-- `Model.pred.currentHalflifeHours`: the current estimate of this fact’s halflife.

 ### Predict recall probability
 ```py